 The following information should be given to patients receiving barbiturates:

 - The use of barbiturates carries with it an associated risk of psychological and/or physical dependence.

 - Barbiturates may impair the mental and/or physical abilities required for the performance of potentially hazardous tasks, such as driving a car or operating machinery.
 The patient should be cautioned accordingly.

-Laboratory Tests-Prolonged therapy with barbiturates should be accompanied by periodic evaluation of organ systems, including hematopoietic, renal, and hepatic systems (see General under Precautions and Adverse Reactions).
+Prolonged therapy with barbiturates should be accompanied by periodic evaluation of organ systems, including hematopoietic, renal, and hepatic systems (see PRECAUTIONS, General and ADVERSE REACTIONS).